Best Friends Animal Society: Hurricane Katrina work

 Best Friends teams entered the Hurricane Katrina disaster area on September 2, 2005, and stayed eight months in and around New Orleans.
-Best Friends did not have a significant presence doing animal disaster rescue or recovery work until Katrina.

-The organization's official role post-Hurricane Katrina was that of a primary animal rescue organization overseen by animal specialist and then-Best Friends employee Sherry Woodard.
+The organization's post-Hurricane Katrina work included animal rescue organization overseen by then-Best Friends employee Sherry Woodard.

 Also after Katrina, Best Friends helped Pets Alive, an animal shelter in New York state, and rescued around 800 cats from an institutional hoarding situation in Nevada.
 Best Friends also assisted local animal rescue groups following the Peruvian earthquakes of 2007.

 Michael Vick dogs

 In 2007, after petitioning the state of Virginia to save the dogs seized from the Bad Newz Kennels dog fighting investigation, Best Friends took in 22 of the 47 fighting dogs of former NFL quarterback Michael Vick.
 The dogs were expected to be euthanized for fear of aggressive behavior.
 Seven other organizations took in the remaining 25 dogs.
 The court ordered Vick to pay $928,073 in restitution for the "past, present and long-term care of all the dogs."
 The court allocated $5,000 for dogs deemed likely to be adopted, and $18,275 for each of the dogs that went into longer-term or lifetime sanctuary care at Best Friends.

 In December 2008, Georgia, a former Vick dog, appeared on The Ellen DeGeneres Show with Best Friends dog trainer John Garcia.
 The two also appeared on CNN's Larry King Live.

-Released in October 2015, The Champions is a documentary that covers the stories of five dogs and their impact they had had on their adopters and how society looks at pit bulls rescued from fighting cases.
+Released in October 2015, The Champions is a documentary that follows five dogs, their adopters, and public perceptions of pit bulls rescued from fighting cases.
 The film received the 2015 Zelda Penzel "Giving Voice to the Voiceless" award at Hamptons International Film Festival.
 The film also features the work of both Best Friends Animal Society and BAD RAP, an Oakland-based animal welfare rescue group.
 FilmRise acquired film rights in November 2015.
 It was released through community screenings and became available digitally in March 2016.